karolkozer/planby/README.md

 ## Description

-Planby is a React based for a quick implementation of Epg, schedules, music events timelines and many more ideas.
-It uses custom virtual view which allows you to operate on a really big number of data.
+Planby is a React based component for a quick implementation of Epg, schedules, music events, timelines and many more ideas.
+It uses a custom virtual view which allows you to operate on a really big number of data.
 The component has a simple API that you can easily integrate with other third party UI libraries.
-The component theme is customized to the needs of the application design.
+The component theme is customised to the needs of the application design

 <div align="center" style="margin-bottom: 10px">
   <a href="https://raw.githubusercontent.com/karolkozer/planby/master/images/planby-preview.png">